BrightspaceUI/icons/README.md

 </button>
 ```

-The color will default to tungsten, and the size will be set automatically based on the category name.
+The color will default to ferrite, and the size will be set automatically based on the category name.

 To swap the color on-hover:
 ```css